Coyhaique

 Coyhaique ([koˈʝajke]), also spelled Coihaique in Patagonia, is the capital city of both the Coyhaique Province and the Aysén Region of Chile.
 Founded by settlers in 1929, it is a young city.
 Until the twentieth century, Chile showed little interest in exploiting the remote Aisén region.
 The Carretera Austral southern highway opened in the 1980s.

-Geography and climate
+Geography

 The commune of Coyhaique spans an area of 43297 sqkm.
 It is surrounded by rivers (Simpson and Coyhaique) and by mountains.
 The mountains may be snow-covered throughout the year, thus Coihaique is sometimes called the city of eternal snow.

+Climate

 Under the Köppen climate classification, Coyhaique has an oceanic climate (Cfb), though it is considerably less wet than coastal settlements like Puerto Montt or Puerto Aysén since the coastal mountains provide considerable shielding from the westerly winds.
 Temperatures are moderate during the months of November through April, while from May until October, temperatures are chilly and accompanied by the possibility of snowfall.